Art from Los Angeles: From the 60s-90s

 Edition of 2000

-ISBN: 9783865603241
+ISBN 9783865603241

 Published by Walther König

-$26.00 · add to cart
+$26.00 ·

 Since the 1960s, Los Angeles has been a hub for groundbreaking art.
 This slim volume features work by Bas Jan Ader, Michael Asher, John Baldessari, Chris Burden, Douglas Huebler, Larry Johnson, Mike Kelley, William Leavitt, Paul McCarthy, Bruce Nauman, Maria Nordman, Raymond Pettibon, Stephen Prina, Allen Ruppersberg, Ed Ruscha and Christopher Williams.